This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 2. Mariahilf (6th District)

 Mariahilf is the sixth district of Vienna.
 It’s one of the top bustling districts in the city, along with Neubau and Innere Stadt.
-It is very much a vibrant district with many exciting attractions found within as well as playing host to unique cultures and stunning architecture.

 Top Attractions